verikinaboina/EOG-React-Assessment/README.md

 This assessment was bespoke handcrafted for Venkata Erikinaboina.

-Click on the EOG Image.Jpeg for result.
+Click on the EOG Image.Jpeg to view the result Image.

 Read more about this assessment [here](https://react.eogresources.com)